kiratech/labs/Workshops/InstructLab/README.md

 This will download the taxonomy repository and create a `config.yaml` file.

-There's a last fix to add on Ubuntu systems, to make `taxonomy/schema` folder available in the Python virtual environment:
+**NOTE for Ubuntu users (using Ubuntu IS NOT RECCOMENDED)**: there's a last fix to add on Ubuntu systems, to make `taxonomy/schema` folder available in the Python virtual environment:

 ```console
 (venv) $ ln -svf $PWD/taxonomy/schema venv/lib/python3.10/site-packages/instructlab/